thosgood/this-weeks-finds/markdown/51-100/week099.md

 significance of this pattern remains mysterious.

 5) Finally, what is the categorification of the inner product in a Hilbert space?
-It's the \`hom functor'!
+It's the 'hom functor'!
 The inner product in a Hilbert space eats two vectors v and w and spits out a complex number

 \<v,w\>